 Due to the jewelers type rouge in it, you can even use it as a glass polish!
 You can read more about this in another one of our car care guides.

 The Metal Polish has had many upgrades over the years to keep it being the best out there.
-That is important to us as it's something we really take great pride in; especially whilst polishing the Shelby Cobra or Brock A9X's original magnesium rims.
+The new Tru Blu version is keeping with that tradition as it's an important product for us and something we really take great pride in; especially whilst polishing the Shelby Cobra or Brock A9X's original magnesium rims.
 I know you will like what we have created to appease that deep desire to keep the polishable metal parts of our cars looking as fine as possible.

 You can find our Metal Polish in our numerous supporting retailers.
 The closest to you is located on the stockist list linked here.